 - Step 1.
-Dramatically increase common equity capital, substantially reducing the chance of bailouts
+Dramatically increase common equity capital, substantially reducing the chance of a bailout

-The plan requires the largest banks to issue common equity equal to 23.5 percent of risk-weighted assets, with a corresponding leverage ratio of 15 percent.
+The Plan requires the largest banks to issue common equity equal to 23.5 percent of risk-weighted assets, with a corresponding leverage ratio of 15 percent.
 This level of capital maximizes the net benefits to society from higher capital levels.
-This first step substantially reduces the chance of public bailouts relative to current regulations from 67 percent to 39 percent.
-This substantial improvement in safety comes at a relatively low cost of gross domestic product (GDP).
+This first step substantially reduces the chance of a public bailout relative to current regulations from 67 percent to 39 percent.
+This substantial improvement in safety comes with net benefits.

 - Step 2.
 Call on the U.S. Treasury Secretary to certify that individual large banks are no longer systemically important or else subject those banks to extraordinary increases in capital requirements, leading many to fundamentally restructure themselves

-Once the new 23.5 percent capital standard has been implemented, the plan calls on the U.S. Treasury Secretary to certify that individual large banks are no longer systemically important.
-The plan gives the Treasury discretion in making this determination so that it can rely on the best information and analysis available.
-If the Treasury refuses to certify a large bank as no longer systemically important, that bank will automatically face increasing common equity capital requirements, an additional 5 percent of risk-weighted assets per year.
-The bank’s capital requirements will continue increasing either until the Treasury Secretary certifies it as no longer systemically important or until the bank’s capital reaches 38 percent, the level of capital that reduces the 100-year chance of a crisis to 9 percent.
+Once the new 23.5 percent capital standard has been implemented, the Plan calls on the U.S. Treasury Secretary to certify that individual large banks are no longer systemically important.
+The Plan gives the Treasury Secretary discretion in making this determination so that the Secretary can rely on the best information and analysis available.
+If the Treasury Secretary refuses to certify a large bank as no longer systemically important, that bank will automatically face increasing common equity capital requirements, an additional 5 percent of risk-weighted assets per year.
+The bank’s capital requirements will continue increasing either until the Treasury Secretary certifies it as no longer systemically important or until the bank’s capital reaches 38 percent, the level of capital that reduces the 100-year chance of a bailout to 9 percent.

 We believe that these automatic increases in capital requirements will lead banks to restructure themselves such that their failure will not pose the spillovers that they do today and thus will not lead to bailouts.
-We chose the capital level that reduces the probability of a bailout in OECD countries to the lowest level possible while keeping total costs below benefits.
+We chose the capital level that reduces the probability of a bailout in Organisation for Economic Co-operation and Development (OECD) countries to the lowest level possible while keeping total costs below benefits.
 This level of capital is appropriate for the largest banks that remain systemically important, as their failure alone could bring down the banking system.